incrediblezayed/file_saver/README.md

 _String ext_ this will be your file extension.\
 Another parameter is _MimeType type_ Specifically for Web, which will be your file type

+_String customMimeType_ this will be your custom mime type, if you want to use your own mime type, you can use this parameter

+_Dio dioClient_ this will be your dio client, if you want to use dio for downloading the file, you can use this parameter

+_Uint8List Function(Uint8List) transformDioResponse_ this will be your function to transform the response, if you want to transform the response as per your requirement, you can use this parameter

 MimeType is also included in my Package, I've included types for **Sheets, Presentation, Word, Plain Text, PDF, MP3, MP4 and many other common formats**